 Page Reviewed / Updated - Feb.
 2019

 Applicants are assessed and approved for services individually which can include any of the following.
 Most of these services are available to be self-directed by the program participant.

-To apply or check wait list status, one should contact their DHHS County Office.
+This program is available in all South Carolina counties.
+To apply one should contact their DHHS County Office.

 Very detailed information about this waiver is available for download here.
 However, the reader should be aware that the downloadable PDF file is not intended for a consumer audience and readers may find it to be very confusing.